San José Island (Texas): History

 On July 26, 1845, Lt.
 Chandler of the USS Alabama waded ashore and planted the first American flag to fly over Texas territory on a sand dune on San Jose Island.
 Units of the Third Infantry established a small military town known as Aransas.
 A stagecoach service brought passengers, goods and mail to the town, and a ferry connected the island with the mainland.
 During the American Civil War, the Union Army removed livestock from the island and assaulted the town of Aransas, of which no obvious trace today remains.
 After the war, the island's sole town ceased to exist, and it became an exclusive hunting and fishing resort.

 It was purchased by Texas oilman Sid W. Richardson and used as his private island.
 On it he built a lavish hunting lodge at great expense, to which prominent businessmen and politicians, including then Senator Lyndon B. Johnson and President Franklin D. Roosevelt, were invited.

-In late August 2017, the southern part of the island was affected by Hurricane Harvey as the storm reached peak intensity.
+In August 2017, the island was affected by Hurricane Harvey as the storm made landfall as a Category 4 hurricane with peak winds of 130 mph.